 Drs.
-Jeff Elias and Wynn Legon, Phd are leading the development of high-intensity focused ultrasound technology, which has exciting potential for drug delivery and to treat tumors, stroke, and movement disorders non-invasively.
-Dr. Elias’s clinical trial to treats patients with Essential Tremor is believed to have been the first intracranial therapeutic application of the technology in the world, and its favorable results have been published in the New England Journal of Medicine.
-Dr. Elias is currently enrolling patients in a trial to treat Parkinson’s and multiple other focused ultrasound trials are enrolling or in development.
+Jeff Elias and Wynn Legon, Phd, and Jeff Chang-Chia Liu, PhD are leading the development of high-intensity focused ultrasound technology, which has exciting potential for drug delivery and to treat tumors, stroke, and movement disorders non-invasively.
+Dr. Elias’s clinical trial to treat patients with Essential Tremor is believed to have been the first intracranial therapeutic application of the technology in the world, and its favorable results have been published in the New England Journal of Medicine and led to FDA approval for clinical use.
+Another trial led to FDA approval for clinical use in tremor-dominant Parkinson’s.
+Dr. Elias is currently enrolling patients in trials to treat Parkinson’s, pain, and epilepsy, and trials for multiple other conditions are being considered.
+Dr. Jason Sheehan is enrolling patients in a trial to use focused ultrasound to treat brain tumors.
 The Legon lab also researches non-invasive neuromodulation techniques in humans and animal preparations including transcranial focused ultrasound (tFUS) and transcranial magnetic stimulation (TMS).

 Our department chairman Mark Shaffrey is the hands-on medical director of our trials office that also has an administrative director, 5 clinical research coordinators, and several more dedicated support staff.
 We have recently been conducting or collaborating on new drug and device trials with NIH, the Christopher Reeve Foundation, GE Healthcare, Genentech, Eli Lilly, Johnson & Johnson, AstraZeneca, Novartis, Medtronic, Amgen, and with many smaller companies on the cusp of medical breakthroughs.